 Yoghurt is rich in protein and calcium.
 It is also an excellent source of vitamins B12 and riboflavin, and minerals calcium and phosphorus.

-The following mentions the nutrients a cup of plain, whole milk yoghurt (about 250g) offers you-
+The following are the nutrients in a cup of plain, whole milk yoghurt (about 250g).

 Yogurt also has other minerals such as magnesium, zinc, and potassium.